 Types of radiation therapy

-The type of radiation therapy recommended for your child depends on the type and location of the cancer.
+The type of radiation therapy your child will have depends on the type and location of the cancer.

 External radiation therapy

-External radiation therapy (called external beam radiation) uses a machine that aims a beam of radiation onto the tumour.
-The area that receives the radiation is very precise, to minimise the amount of radiation reaching surrounding healthy areas.
+External radiation therapy (called external beam radiation) uses a machine that delivers a beam of radiation to the tumour.
+The area that receives the radiation is very exact.
+This lessens the amount of radiation to surrounding healthy areas.